rranndt/AndroidExpertCapstoneProject/README.md

 ## Introduction

-This project was created to meet the requirements for submission of the coded android expert class, this project is actually just a simple project.
-There are several braches, but the 'master' branch is the last update.
-I am using [TheMovieDatabase] (https://www.themoviedb.org/) as the base url for this project.
+This project is actually just a simple project, This project was created to meet the requirements for submission of the coded android expert class.
+There are several branches, but the 'master' branch is the latest update.
+I'm using (https://www.themoviedb.org/) as a base url for this project.
-You can get API_KEY at [TheMovieDb] (https://developers.themoviedb.org/3)
+You can get the API_KEY at (https://developers.themoviedb.org/3)

 ## Installation
 Clone this repository